 ARTICLE I – MEETINGS OF THE ASSEMBLY

 Section 1.
 Annual Meeting.
 An Annual Meeting of the Assembly shall be held in April, May or June of each year, at a time and place determined by the Board of Trustees and published at least six months prior to the Annual Meeting.
 Official notice of the Annual Meeting and a tentative agenda shall be sent to all fellowships, churches, congregations, societies, covenanting communities or other UU affiliated organizations hereafter referred to as Member Communities in the District at least 60 days before the meeting.

 Section 2.
 Special Meetings.
 Special meetings may be called by the Board of Trustees by written notice to all member societies at least 30 days before the date thereof.
 Business meetings must be called by the Board of Trustees upon petition of not less than 50 members of member societies representing among them not less than one fourth of the member societies.
 The agenda for a special meeting shall be confined to items set forth in the notice of the meeting.

 ARTICLE II – DELEGATES

 Section 2.
 Ministerial Voting Rights.
 In addition, any minister in good standing with the UUA and UUMA who resides in the district shall be entitled to one vote at the assembly.
-Any minister emeritus/emerita of a member society who resides in the district shall also be entitled to one vote at the Assembly.
+Ministers emeriti of member societies who reside in the district shall also be entitled to one vote at the Assembly.

 Section 3.
 Officer and Trustee Voting Rights.
 In addition, each officer and trustee of the District and each director of de Benneville Pines shall be entitled to one vote at the assembly.

 Section 4.
 Alternates.
 All member societies shall be permitted to designate qualified persons as alternates.
 No minister or District officer shall be allowed an alternate.